 Welding smoke is closely regulated because of the safety risks associated with it.
 The volume of weld smoke and the size of the particulate that makes up weld smoke vary depending on the machining process and materials used.
-Without an effective capture and control solution, the particles found in welding smoke can become easily trapped in the respiratory system creating severe long-term health risks
+Without an effective capture and control solution, the particles found in welding smoke can become easily trapped in the respiratory system, creating severe long-term health risks.

 Welding smoke eaters remove fumes and smoke from the work area to prevent hazardous contaminants from entering the airstream.
-Implementing welding smoke eaters are improve the overall air quality making the work environment more comfortable and lowering the number of accidents.
+Implementing welding smoke eaters improves the overall air quality, making the work environment more comfortable and lowering the number of accidents.
 To ensure effectiveness, welding smoke eaters must be properly used and positioned based on the specific machining process and application taking place.
 Welding smoke eaters are required in commercial and industrial applications to capture harmful fumes, gases, smoke, and other airborne contaminants before reaching breathing zones.

 When selecting a welding smoke eater, it's important to evaluate and identify the work practices, hazards, and consumables of welding applications in your facility to establish a required level of fume control in order to keep exposures below an acceptable limit.